Key Moments in Commemorative Art: 3 Exhibitions at the MFA Houston

 Knights in Shining Armor: The Pavia Tapestries

 7 enormous Renaissance tapestries displayed alongside impressive examples of 16th-century arms and armor commemorate the Battle of Pavia, Holy Roman Emperor Charles V's 1525 victory over French King Francis I during the 16th-century Italian Wars.
-The hangings required remarkable feats of collaboration between artists and weavers; these are major designs by court artist Bernard van Orley (1487—1541), woven in a distinguished Brussels workshop.
+The hangings were inspiring in both size and detail!

 Picturing Nature: The Stuart Collection of 18th- and 19th-Century British Landscapes and Beyond

-Featuring over 70 works of art in a variety of media, Picturing Nature: The Stuart Collection of 18th- and 19th-Century British Landscapes and Beyond explores how the genre of landscape evolved during an era of immense transformation in Britain.
-Featured artists include the great figures in the evolution of British landscape painting: Richard Wilson, Thomas Gainsborough, John Robert Cozens, and J.M.W.
+With docent-guided tours featuring the Stuart Collection, we traced the evolution of landscape painting during a time of dramatic transformation in Britain.
+Up-close, we studied the works of the great figures in the evolution of British landscape painting: Richard Wilson, Thomas Gainsborough, John Robert Cozens, and J.M.W.
 Turner.

 Tamara de Lempicka